jbampton/eclipse-cheatsheets-to-dita-to-pdf/README.md

 2.  - Right click on build.xml and select -> Run As -> Ant Build -> (first one)
 	- This should run and build all tasks, creating all working output formats in one go.
 	- This process re-creates the DITA XML output in the 'output' directory.
-There should be five DITA files, one parent Ditamap at and 4 task files with the Ditamap at the root of the output folder with task files together in the sub folder 'dita'
+There should be five DITA files, one parent Ditamap at and 4 task files with the Ditamap at the root of the 'output/debrief' folder with task files together in the sub folder 'dita'
 	- The final resulting PDF should be called map.pdf and located in the 'pdf' folder.
-	- There are currently 4 other output formats (Docbook, HTMLHelp, TocJS, XHTML) as seen by the names of the folders in the 'output' directory.
+	- There are currently 4 other output formats (Docbook, HTMLHelp, TocJS, XHTML) as seen by the names of the folders in the 'output/debrief' directory.
 The PDF output is vastly superior to the others which have no customization.
 The Docbook output is a work in progress.
 	- If you want to choose which output formats to render, you can right click on build.xml and select -> Run As -> Ant Build -> (second one), and then select which output format you would like on the 'Targets' tab under 'Check targets to execute' and click Run